isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

 .. note::

-   Currently the functionality underneath 'sync' parameter is not implemented and enabling synchronous calls to external script is not supported.
+   Currently the functionality underneath 'sync' parameter is not implemented and enabling synchronous calls to external scripts is not supported.

 .. _hooks-run-script-hook-points: